İbrahim Balaban: Artistic career

 In his childhood, Balaban used to produce figure drawings of his father and grandfather at farming, peasants at weddings and festivals, children, and oxen.
 He depicted landscape art of fields, gardens, crops, and village scenes.

 During his time at Bursa Prison, he met Turkish poet Nâzım Hikmet Ran, who was serving a ten-year sentence for the political content of his poetry.
 Hikmet, who used to paint in the prison, discovered Balaban's talent and gave all his paint and brushes to him, encouraging Balaban to continue with painting.
-During the prison years, Balaban was influenced by Hikmet, 20 years his senior, whom he called the "Poet Daddy" (Şair Baba).
+During the prison years, Balaban was influenced by Hikmet, 20 years his senior, whom he called the "Poet Father" (Şair Baba).
 Hikmet helped Balaban to form his own ideas in the fields of philosophy, sociology, economics, and politics.
 In a letter to the novelist Kemal Tahir, Hikmet wrote about his admiration for Balaban, calling him "my peasant painter" (Köylü ressam).
 They stayed in contact with each other after they were released.

 Following his release from prison in 1950, Balaban spent two years in Istanbul, where he opened his first personal exhibition in 1953.
 Early in his career, Balaban encountered fierce criticism from established art circle, which consisted of formally educated artists and critics.
 Their reactions were often derisory and bordered on a classist tendency, on the basis that an uneducated peasant had no place in Turkish art.
 Nevertheless, he has presented more than 2,000 pieces in more than 50 expositions to date.
 He is also the author of 11 books.

 He is known for his realistic motifs.
 He describes himself as follows: I am an artist painting scenes of people from within Turkish daily life.
 Why scenes of people?
 Because I've always observed the lives and the lifestyles of people and placed these observations in my memory, and then conveyed the observations in my memories to paper, to compositions and then to canvas.
 I've been making paintings of Turkey for years by conveying these observations; I've been doing this since 1950.